-Avoid that question altogether by selecting something from this list.
-If you know someone who dreams of days gone by, when photos were printed, records were flipped, phones dialled, and toasters were more stylish than most TVs, we've got the gifts for you.
+If you're forever dreaming of days gone by, when photos were printed, records were flipped, phones were dialled and toasters were the most stylish homeware item, these are the gifts you need.

 Back in '99, nothing was cooler than Nokia's 8110 slider phone.
 Just ask Keanu Reeves: even the realm-hopping Neo had one in The Matrix.